About Jo Scott-DalgleishJo Scott-Dalgleish BA (Oxon), BSc (Hons), MBANT, NTCC, CNHC

 Jo specialises in nutrition for endurance sports participants.
 She keeps herself up to date with the latest scientific research on endurance sports nutrition and attends regular professional development seminars on both performance nutrition and nutritional therapy.

-Jo is a current contributor to 220 Triathlon magazine, writing nutrition product reviews and answering questions from readers on nutrition, and a former contributor to Women's Running Magazine.
+Jo is a current contributor to 220 Triathlon magazine, answering questions from readers on nutrition, and a former contributor to Women's Running Magazine.
 She has also been featured in Men's Fitness, Men's Health, Women's Fitness, Runners World and Running Fitness magazines.

 Jo is a full member of the British Association for Applied Nutrition and Nutritional Therapy (BANT), holds the certificate of competence issued by the Nutritional Therapy Council (NTCC), and is registered with the government-supported voluntary regulatory body, The Complementary and Natural Healthcare Council (CNHC).